zzm634/typeorm-no-arp/docs/decorator-reference.md

 Junction table is a special, separate table created automatically by TypeORM with columns referenced to the related entities.
 You can change the name of the generated "junction" table, the column names inside the junction table, their referenced columns with the `joinColumn`- and `inverseJoinColumn` attributes, and the created foreign keys names.
+You can also set parameter `synchronize` to false to skip schema update(same way as in @Entity)

 Example: